-One of the most salient changes in the political landscape since 2000 has been the 'internationalization' of peacebuilding.
+One of the most salient changes in the political landscape since 2000 has been the "internationalization" of peacebuilding.
 Robust support for the peace process reflects wider global trends.
-Sri Lanka represents one of a number of contemporary experiments in liberal peacebuilding, characterized by integrated, multi-mandate responses involving a new division of labour between political and development actors.
-The entire architecture of the peace process was built around heavy international involvement, which helped create the pre-conditions for peace negotiations.
+Sri Lanka represents one of a number of contemporary experiments in liberal peacebuilding, characterized by integrated, multi-mandate responses involving a new division of labor between political and development actors.
+The entire architecture of the peace process was built around heavy international involvement that helped create the pre-conditions for peace negotiations.
 But internationalization did not lead to a transformation of domestic political conditions, which is necessary for a settlement.

 By any standards, this latest round of peace talks has been more successful than its predecessors and it is unprecedented in Sri Lanka for the ceasefire to outlive the peace talks.
 International support, particularly from the Norwegians, for ceasefire monitoring and Track One negotiations has been a critical factor in preventing a return to war and keeping the dialogue going.
-However, arguably such an approach created a 'peace alibi' whilst the two parties continued to conduct a shadow war with one another.
-A bi-lateral and exclusive negotiation model, which tended to prioritize conflict management over transformation may have contributed to the current impasse.
+Perhaps such an approach, however, created a "peace alibi" while the two parties continued to conduct a shadow war with one another.
+A bilateral and exclusive negotiation model that tended to prioritize conflict management over transformation may have contributed to the current impasse.
 It has become increasingly apparent that it is not possible to circumvent the core political issues through an incremental approach.
-'Normalization' through the provision of humanitarian and reconstruction assistance, facilitated by a joint LTTE-government delivery mechanism proved impossible without a broader political settlement.
+"Normalization," through the provision of humanitarian and reconstruction assistance, facilitated by a joint LTTEgovernment delivery mechanism proved impossible without a broader political settlement.